hamadallo/Portfolio/README.md

 ## About Me

 Welcome to my online portfolio!
-I'm [Hamad], a [ITC] passionate about [Your Interests/Hobbies].
+I'm Hamad, a [ITC] passionate about [Your Interests/Hobbies].
 This portfolio serves as a digital representation of my skills, experiences, and projects.

 ## Education

-- Bachelor of [Information Technology and Computing], [University Name], [Year of Graduation]
+- Bachelor of [Information Technology and Computing], [AOU Kuwait](https://www.aou.edu.kw/Pages/default.aspx), [Year of Graduation]
 - [Any Relevant Courses or Certifications]

 ## Projects